mysuperlink/Javascript-concepts/rapid_fire/README.md

 	Note : Here Point is a constructor function, it builds an object (data structure) procedurally. myPoint is an object constructed by Point() so Point.prototype gets saved to myPoint.__proto__ at that time.

+Explain typeof instanceof and constructor ?
+	Type of:
+	typeof is unary operator like ! operator.
+It returns a string typeof 3  // number
+	typeof "aatif"  // string
+	typeof {} // object
+	typeof null // object
+	typeof function () {};  // function
+	typeof // object

+	Constructor
+	Constructor is an property available on all object's prototype.
+	Eg : [].constructor returns the Array
+		 ({}).constructor returns function

+	function Person(name) {
+  		this.name = name;
+	}

+	var dave = new Person('Dave');
+	dave.constructor === Person; //true

+	instanceof
+	instanceof is a binary operator.
+So, to continue the above example:

+	dave instanceof Person; //true

+	Note : The difference between instanceof and the constructor property is that instanceof inspects the object’s prototype chain.
+So, going back to our friend dave again:

+	dave instanceof Object; //true
+	This is because Person.prototype is an object, so Object is in dave‘s prototype chain, therefore dave is an instance of Object.

 Explain how "this" works in JS

 this is a keyword in JS.
 It basically depends upon a function is called.